microsoft/teams-videoapp-sample/README.md

 The RtmCodecsConfig key-value will be removed every time restarting the test-app, it's expected.
 But the resolution will be remembered in the test-app future running.

-## There's no device shown in the first dropdown.
+## There's no device shown in the 'Camera' dropdown.

 1. Make sure your camera has been plugged into your computer.
 2. Delete `%appdata%\Microsoft\electron` folder.